rhnfzl/reddit-stash/README.md

 #### `settings.ini` File

 The `settings.ini` file in the root directory of the project allows you to configure how Reddit Stash operates.
-Here’s what each section of the file does:
+Here's what each section of the file does:

 ```ini
 [Settings]